 Ebook Central - ProQuest

-Ebook Central is the new platform for accessing the NSU Libraries EBL e-books.
+Ebook Central is the new platform for accessing the NSU Libraries EBL e-books and former MyiLibrary ebook collections.
 Subject content includes Science & Technology, Social Sciences, Humanities, and Health & Medicine.
 E-books are downloadable for offline reading in both PDF and EPUB or can be read online with the e-book viewer.

 Emerald Social Sciences eBook Series - Emerald Group